limwelwel/Robotics2_FK-IK_Group9_SCARA_2024/README.md

 ## V. D-H Parametric Table of SCARA Mechanical Manipulator
 <p align="justify">
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jacques Denavit and Richard Hartenberg introduce a convention called D-H Parametric table, also known as the Denavit-Hartenberg table, a tabular representation that captures the geometric and kinematic properties of each link and joint in a mechanical manipulator.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Jacques Denavit and Richard Hartenberg introduce a convention called <b>D-H Parametric table</b>, also known as the Denavit-Hartenberg table, a tabular representation that captures the geometric and kinematic properties of each link and joint in a mechanical manipulator.
 This approach can be used for an efficient analysis, modeling,and control of the mechanical manipulator’s motion.
 Parameters <b>θ, 𝛂, r</b>, and d are the four important parameters associated with this approach.
 These parameters employ specific roles and identification. θ (Theta) and 𝛂 (Alpha) are the parameters that describes the rotation or orientation of the manipulator.  r, and d are parameters that can describe the displacement of the subsequent joint to the succeeding joint with respect to an axis.

 <p align="justify">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In fulfilling the necessary values for the D-H Parametric table,  it is important to always take note of the guidelines for finding the values for the respective parameters.